 Abstract:

-This will be a brief summary of the book that explains what the lottery is all about, the perception of the villagers, and when and how it is conducted.
+This will be a brief summary of the short story that explains what the lottery is all about, the perception of the villagers, and when and how it is conducted.
 It will capture a summary of the day of the lottery and the truth about the lottery, which is that the lottery is not about winning but about loose of life.
+OK, but you need to move beyond a summary and make an argument.
+Start with what it is about AND what it means.
+Try to answer the “So What?” question.
+Why is this relevant?

 Introduction: